Sulattofestival

-Sulattofestival is organized in Karkkila.
+Sulattofestival is a Finnish music festival organized in Karkkila.
 It is organized by Karkkila's Music and Art association (Kamut ry).
 The festival was held for the first time in 2008.
 In the Summer the festival is four days long, but Sulattofestival also creates events throughout the year.

 Kamut ry was founded in 2007.
 The association organizes art and music events, takes a stand on different matters and discusses.
 The goal is to improve the cultural opportunities in Karkkila and the areas near.
 Raimo "Ramppe" Pitkänen is the chairman of Kamut ry and the organizer of Sulattofestival.

 Sulatto 2008

 Produced by Karkkila's Music and Art association (Raimo Pitkänen, producer): Finland's premiere of Astor Piazzola's and Horacio Ferrer's opera Maria de Buenos Aires in Finnish.

 Maria was performed by opera singer Eeva-Kaarina Vilke.

 Finnish composer Heikki Valpola's world premiere of Rautakantaatti for four singers, percussions and piano quintet.